 Within the course students give regular themed public performances in a variety of local venues.
-Recent examples include a 1977 revue at the Classic Grand, an evening of dance inspired music at Stereo and vintage reworkings of songs of the noughties at the Glad Café.
+Recent examples include a 1969 revue at the Classic Grand, a selection of European music at Stereo and vintage reworkings of songs of the noughties at the Glad Café.

 - Live Performance Skills